-Luckily charity Cats Protection are determined to put an end to this with their annual National Black Cat Day on 27th December.
+Luckily charity Cats Protection is determined to put an end to this with their annual National Black Cat Day on 27th October.

 So, what is it about black or black-and-white cats that puts people off?
 We’re going to look at some of the superstitions, where they come from and if there is any truth to them.

 Black Cats are Bad Luck

 The most common myth surrounding black cats is that they are bad luck, particularly if one crosses your path.
 There doesn’t seem to be a single origin for these beliefs, however many believe it came from the Celtic legend of Sìth – a large black cat who would steal souls.

 Despite these unfounded myths, there are actually many countries who view black cats as luck.
 Scottish lore states that a black cat’s arrival to your home signifies prosperity, and in Japan black cats are actually considered extremely lucky, especially for single ladies as they supposedly bring many good suitors to their owners.

 Black Cats and Witches

 For many, the image of a black cat is associated with witches, Satan, Halloween and all things creepy.
 This is perpetuated by their appearance in popular culture throughout the years – see the Boris Karloff and Béla Lugosi classic The Black Cat, Salem in Sabrina the Teenage Witch or Thackery Binx in Hocus Pocus.
 It is true that ancient witches, who were more interested in natural remedies and spending time outdoors than casting spells, often had cats as companions.
 However, there’s no reason to believe that black cats now have any connection to witchcraft or the occult.